IanLunn/Sequence/DOCUMENTATION.md

 - [CSS Transitions](http://caniuse.com/#search=transitions)
 - [CSS Transforms](http://caniuse.com/#search=transforms)
 - [CSS 3D Transforms (Note only partial support for IE10 and IE11)](http://caniuse.com/#feat=transforms3d)

+### 3D Support

+Internet Explorer versions 10 and 11 support transitions and 2D transforms but they do not fully support 3D transforms.
+When [animating the canvas](#animating-the-canvas) by using 3D related data-attributes `data-sequence-z`, `data-sequence-rotate-x`, and `data-sequence-rotate-y` these browsers will rely on fallback mode as well.

+The [`require3d` option](#require3d) will determine whether a theme requires the browser to support 3D transforms automatically based on the use of the above mentioned data attributes.
+Should you need to override this or force Internet Explorer 10 and 11 into fallback mode due to using 3D transforms elsewhere, you can set `require3d` to `true` or `false`.

 ## Options